Vinegar and Honey

 Ethretch was just as its name implied.
 It was a diseased little town that looked about two rotten boards away from falling apart.
 Everyone Sam passed looked like a drifter or a deadbeat.
 No one belonged here, and no one questioned anyone else’s right to be here.
 Sam felt right at home.

-Sam started looking for anyone who might have any news of the outside world.
+Before going to get Ithican he decided he should see if anyone had any news of the outside world.
 The best place he could think of for that would be a local tavern.
 Besides it had been an alarming period of time since he’d had a drink.
 Looking around the shabby shop signs for a tavern or pub Sam didn’t even notice the person in his way until it was too late.

 “Watch where you’re going, Human!”
 A gruff voice grumbled.